-- (1) Rural areas include rural activities and land uses of varying scale, consistent with surrounding land use, character and site conditions. - (2) Land in rural areas is maintained in economically viable lot sizes, ensuring that regional landscape and rural production values are not compromised by fragmentation, alienation or incompatible land uses. - (3) Tourism, rural industry, intensive animal industries and outdoor recreation facilities are developed in the rural area in a way which: - (a) does not impede or conflict with agricultural activities and production; and - (b) does not compromise rural character and scenic qualities; and - (c) does not adversely impact on ecological and biodiversity values. - (4) Other rural areas will be largely maintained in their current configuration, only being subdivided where viable holdings are achieved and the infrastructure base of rural operations including workers accommodation, airstrips and farm infrastructure is provided. - (5) Rural lifestyle, tourism, outdoor recreation, horticultural activities and natural bushland uses may be considered in other rural areas where appropriately located, serviced and otherwise consistent with the Strategic Framework. - (6) Agricultural areas will be retained in viable holdings and not fragmented or compromised by unsuitable development.
+- (1) Rural areas include rural activities and land uses of varying scale, consistent with surrounding rural land use, character and site conditions. - (2) Land in rural areas is maintained in large lot sizes, to ensure that regional landscape and rural production values are not compromised by fragmentation, alienation or incompatible land uses.
+Subdivision of land is not supported on lots less than 60ha in the Rural zone except for where: - (a) The subdivision results in no additional lots (boundary realignment) and does not create an additional rural lifestyle lot or rural residential purposes lot; or - (b) The subdivision is limited to one additional lot created to accommodate a public reconfiguration purpose. - (3) Tourism, rural industry, intensive animal industries and outdoor recreation facilities are developed in the rural area in a way which: - (a) does not impede or conflict with agricultural activities and production; and - (b) does not compromise rural character and scenic qualities; and - (c) does not adversely impact on ecological and biodiversity values. - (4) Other rural areas will be largely maintained in their current configuration, only being subdivided where viable holdings are achieved and the infrastructure base of rural operations including workers accommodation, airstrips and farm infrastructure is provided. - (5) Tourism, outdoor recreation, horticultural activities and natural bushland uses may be considered in other rural areas where appropriately located, serviced and otherwise consistent with the Strategic Framework. - (6) Agricultural areas will be retained in large holdings (60ha or greater) and not fragmented or compromised by unsuitable development.
 Uses and development within this precinct will not cause land use conflicts with primary production or will ensure these conflicts are mitigated. - (7) Rural areas preserve lands for future uses beyond the life of the planning scheme. - (8) Historical townships located in rural areas are generally cadastral anomalies.
 Historical townships are generally below current infrastructure standards in respect to roads, stormwater drainage, water and sewerage infrastructure and are not intended to be developed or further subdivided.
 Historical townships are not always named, and include: - (a) Almaden - (b) Calcifer - (c) Kingsborough - (d) Koorboora - (e) Montalbion - (f) Mt Mulligan - (g) Northcote - (h) Petford - (i) Stannary Hills - (j) Thornborough - (k) Watsonville